 Methods of Application of BGA Biofertilizer

-One packet (500 g) of ready to use multani mitti based BGA biofertilizer is recommended for one acre of rice growing area.
-The packet is opened and mixed with 4 kg dried and seived farm soil.
+One packet (500 g) of ready-to-use Multani mitti based BGA biofertilizer is recommended for one acre of rice-growing area.
+The packet is opened and mixed with 4 kg dried and sieved farm soil.
 The mixture is broadcast on standing water 3-6 days after transplantation.
-Use of excess algal material is not harmful; instead it accelerates the multiplication and establishment in the field.
+The use of excess algal material is not harmful; instead, it accelerates the multiplication and establishment in the field.
 The field should be kept waterlogged for about 10-12 days after inoculation to allow good growth of BGA.
 When nitrogenous fertilizers are used, reduce the dose by one-third and supplement with BGA.
-Normal pest controlmeasures and other management practices do not interfere with the establishment and activity of BGA in the field.
-Apply BGA for at least four consecutive seasons to have cumulative effect.
-One may not need to apply BGA further as these will establish in the field and reappear as and when the condition becomes favourable.
+Normal pest control measures and other management practices do not interfere with the establishment and activity of BGA in the field.
+Apply BGA for at least four consecutive seasons to have a cumulative effect.
+One may not need to apply BGA further as these will establish in the field and reappear as and when the condition becomes favorable.

 Precautions: When fertilizer or pesticides (e.g. weedicides.) are applied in the field; the algal application should be followed after a gap of 3-4 days.
 Application of a small dose of phosphate fertilizer after BGA inoculation accelerates BGA multiplication.
 However, this quantity should